SoK: Market Microstructure for Decentralized Prediction Markets (DePMs): Definitions

-\subsection{Definitions}

-We start with an abstract definition of a prediction market.
+In game theory, \textit{cheap talk} describes strategic misinformation or signalling aimed at shaping beliefs or prices, provided the cost of deception is outweighed by the potential payoff~\cite{CrSo82}.
+This is well illustrated by what followed in the HBO Satoshi market as new pieces of evidence emerged, some real and some fake, with some fakes relatively elaborate (professional appearing end-credits or hijacking a target's X.com account) as summarized in Table~\ref{tab:hbo}.
+Further details are provided in Appendix~\ref{app:hbo}.

+Also of interest is how the prediction market did not obviously extract \textit{insider information} which is in violation of what theory would predict~\cite{Han07}.
+The director did state he did not participate in the market and advised his team working on the film not to either~\cite{Beg24}.
+Friction for novice users is also high: web3 apps have a learning curve and if insiders were based at HBO in the US, access would require circumvention of Polymarket's geofencing.
+Perhaps these reasons kept insiders out of the market for the 5 days it ran.
+By contrast, allegations of insider trading have be levelled in other markets, including the removal of Nicolas Maduro from power immediately before his seizure by the United States military~\cite{Alm26}.

+\gap{Can insider trades be classified from blockchain data with reasonable percision?
+Are occurrences higher on unregulated markets?
+Are markets with insider trading more accurate?
+What correlations exist between insider trading activity and market metrics (price, liquidity, \etc)?}

+\section{Definitions}

+We start with an abstract definition of a \depm market, premised on outcome shares ($j\in J$) being represented as fungible token types with standard notions of accounts, transfers, minting (issuance), and burning (redemption).
+We do not try to capture \cepms designs that are margin-based (\eg Kalshi~\cite{kalshi}) where traders hold only account-level positions, although such systems often satisfy analogous solvency and settlement conditions at the level of accounts rather than transferable tokens.
 Our definition generalizes on recent computer science-based definitions~\cite{BMR17,FPW23,SGKS25} which each presume specific sub-types of a prediction market (\eg \cite{BMR17,SGKS25} use \textit{merging/splitting} while \cite{FPW23} presumes \textit{automated bookmaking} from \S\ref{wf:trade}).

-If our definitions are not clear, we refer the reader to Appendix~\ref{app:example} where we describe a specific market offered by Polymarket and map each part of definitions to this real world example.
+We distinguish an \emph{event contract} from a \emph{trading venue}.
+An event contract specifies the outcome space and the payoff rules for a fixed set of fungible token types.
+A trading venue (e.g., an order book or AMM) is an implementation choice that quotes prices and executes trades in some subset of those token types.
+Throughout, we use `market' informally to refer to trading venues, and use `event contract' for the event-level specification defined below.